 We may combine the use of our product candidates with other investigational therapies that may cause separate adverse events or events related to the combination.
-For instance, we are assessing a combination of ALLO-715 and nirogacestat, a gamma secretase inhibitor, in a cohort in the UNIVERSAL trial.
+For instance, we previously enrolled a combination of ALLO-715 and nirogacestat, a gamma secretase inhibitor, in a cohort in the UNIVERSAL trial.
 The most common adverse events relating to nirogacestat in prior trials have included diarrhea, nausea, fatigue, hypophosphatemia, vomiting, rash, cough, decreased appetite, pyrexia and hypokalemia.
-These or other adverse events could result in the suspension of therapy or otherwise adversely impact the UNIVERSAL trial.